Convert ODT to SVG

 Q: Can I convert SVG back to ODT?

-Q: Is SVG good for printing?
+Q: Is SVG suitable for printing?